clamsproject/universal-viewer-visualizer/README.md

-# Universal Viewer Web App for CLAMS Galaxy
+# Universal Viewer Web App for CLAMS/MMIF

 This web app generates a IIIF manifest from an MMIF and displays the result using Universal Viewer.
 ## Supported annotation